HebeHH/LLMRL-learning/README.md

 **Direct Preference Optimization**

-The supervised-learning version of LLM RL finds the optimal policy for *preference constraints* using the Bradley-Terry model.
-Instead of running a reward function which goes "A is good, and B is gooder", DPO gives "A < B".
+Instead of the classic RLHF pipeline (train reward model, run RL, pray everything works), DPO skips straight to supervised classification on preference data.
+Instead of a reward model estimating "A is good, and B is gooder", preference data just needs to know `A < B`.
 Add enough of the alphabet and you start to get something meaningful.

-DPO basically completely replaces the RLHF stack with classic supervised classification.

-The algebra that proves that RLHF and DPO will produce the same *optimal policy* only works when:

-* The Bradley-Terry model perfectly fits the preference data
-* The reward model perfectly captures human preferences (hard)
-* You reach the global optimum (not just local)

-DPO only works with simple preference data, RL can use any reward model.
-This means RL can more easily handle complexity, vibes, competing objectives.
-RL can also continue learning 'online' in deployment[^2]

-**Scope of equivalence**

-LLM RL is equivalent to DPO supervised learning *in result* when:

-- When you have preference data (A better than B).
-- When the Bradley-Terry model fits your preferences well
+It makes no equivalence claims on anything but the optimal policy.
+That's great, since we only care about the optimal policy.

+This is life-changing for RLHF[^2] and similar problems.
+Supervised learning is much, *much* easier and cheaper than LLM RL.
+It's like realizing you can get to the same destination by taking the highway instead of Hannibal'ing over the Alps.

-This is often the case for RLHF, when you're optimizing for alignment/human preferences, since that's intrinsically preference data.
-It fails for a lot of other use-cases (tool use, math) where the rewards are binary instead of preference.
+Tragically it can't be used everywher.
+LLM RL is equivalent to DPO supervised learning when you have preference data of "the right sort".[^20] This is often the case for RLHF, when you're optimizing for alignment/human preferences, since that's intrinsically preference data.
+It falls apart when you need actual outcome rewards (like "this code compiles" vs "this code doesn't") or when you're doing complex multi-step reasoning where the journey matters more than the destination.
+Teaching models how to think remains an RL-ish problem.

-Some examples where it doesn't work:

-- When you only have outcome rewards (correct/incorrect) without preferences
-- When you have complex multi-step reasoning where intermediate steps matter
-- When you're doing actual agentic tasks (tool use, planning)

-**Out-of-equivalence comparison**

-While some LLM RL problems can be *simplified* to DPO, there are still some philosophical differences:

-* Objective function (maximize reward vs minimize loss)

-* Problem formulation (sequential decision making vs pattern matching)

-* Data requirements (can learn from outcomes vs needs examples)
+**No but for real**

+Supervised learning is not the same as LLM RL.
+At all.
+Except for the problems when they're equivalent, yes, but still.
+The philosophical problem is different (decision making vs pattern matching) and the objectives are polar opposite (reward maxxing vs loss minning).

 That said, the parameter update mechanic of gradients is *kinda* similar, but calculating the gradient for LLM RL can get messy and stochastic if the reward function isn't differentiable.